Daedalus11069/dispenser-crop-placer/README.md

 | Cauldron | Water buckets and bottles |

 ## Settings
+You can get the datapack configure tool with: `/function datapacks:give_tool`.
+When right clicking with it in your hand an UI will open.

 ## Changelog
+#### Version 7 (dev):
+- Added cocoa beans support.
+- Added Red sand, normal sand and gravel support.
+- Added settings GUI.
 #### Version 6:
 - Added cauldron use capabilities with water buckets and water bottles.
 #### Version 5: